-Students admitted to the University of Michigan, Ann Arbor, may apply to the Michigan Research Community through the Michigan Learning Community application.
+Students admitted to the University of Michigan, Ann Arbor, may apply to the Michigan Research and Discovery Scholars through the Michigan Learning Community application.
 Students will be guided to the Michigan Learning Community application after completing their online Housing application.
 Admitted students who pay the enrollment deposit will receive access to the online Housing Application in late March, or a few weeks after paying the deposit.

-Students interested in applying to MRC will be asked to complete several short answer questions.
+Students interested in applying to MRADS will be asked to complete several short answer questions.
 The questions are:

-- The Michigan Research Community (MRC) aims to build a community of students from diverse backgrounds and academic fields and to expose these students to the interdisciplinary nature of research and the breadth of its applications.
-MRC enhances our students’ undergraduate experience by providing them with a year-long, research experience with a faculty mentor, as well as an academic and social environment that supports their educational and personal growth.
-Based on this description of the program, please tell us why you would be a good candidate for membership in the MRC next year.
+- The Michigan Research and Discovery Scholars (MRADS) aims to build a community of students from diverse backgrounds and academic fields and to expose these students to the interdisciplinary nature of research and the breadth of its applications.
+MRADS enhances our students’ undergraduate experience by providing them with a year-long, research experience with a faculty mentor, as well as an academic and social environment that supports their educational and personal growth.
+Based on this description of the program, please tell us why you would be a good candidate for membership in the MRADS next year.

-- Students in the Michigan Research Community (MRC) participate in year-long faculty sponsored research experiences through the Undergraduate Research Opportunity Program (UROP).
-If admitted to MRC, applicants would be committing to participate in a research experience, at least 6 hours per week, for the Fall and Winter Terms.
-Please tell us about the areas of research in which you are interested.
-Be as specific or general as you wish, and feel free to include multiple interests in different disciplines.
-Research opportunities exist in departments across the University and include:
+- Students in MRADS participate in year-long faculty sponsored research experiences through the Undergraduate Research Opportunity Program (UROP).
+Please tell us about areas of research in which you are interested.
+Feel free to include multiple interests in different disciplines.
+Research opportunities exist across the University including:

 - Biomedical Sciences (Medical, Dental, Nursing, Public Health, Biomedical Engineering, Neuroscience, Genetics, etc.)